mindsmiths/docs/docs/Technical documentation/Platform architecture/service-creation.md

       memory: 100Mi
 ```

-You can learn more about the config file in "Project Config" (TODO: add link).
+You can learn more about the [config file here](../project-structure.md).
 Don't forget to run `forge install` to install any new dependencies, and you're ready to start writing up the code for your new service!

 ### Service structure